s1l0uk/quiz-tool/README.md

 Quiz tool engine

-the question are hosted on myjson.com
+the questions are hosted on myjson.com

-please edit the line near 114 to choose the exam
+please edit the line near 111 of index.html to choose the exam